ArlindHajdari/biometric-authentication/README.md

 - **OTP Verification:** Endpoint to verify OTP and register/increment IP trust on success.
 - **Threat IP Detection:** During login, the backend checks the user's IP address against a threat intelligence service.
 If the IP is flagged as a known threat or abuser, login is immediately denied with a clear error message and logged as a security event.
 This adds an extra layer of protection against malicious login attempts from suspicious sources.

+#### JWT Authentication & Adaptive Multi-Factor Step-Back

+- **JWT Authentication:** Upon successful login and OTP verification, the backend issues JWT access and refresh tokens for secure, stateless session management.
+All protected endpoints require a valid JWT, ensuring only authenticated users can access sensitive resources.
+- **Adaptive Multi-Factor Step-Back:** During behavioral authentication (`/authenticate`), if the computed confidence score (fitness) is below the required threshold, the system automatically triggers a step-back to multi-factor authentication (MFA).
+The user is prompted to re-verify their identity via OTP, adding an extra layer of security when behavioral signals are weak or ambiguous.
+This adaptive approach balances usability and security, ensuring robust protection without unnecessary friction for genuine users.

 #### IP Trust Management

 - **IP Tracking:** Each login attempt records the user's IP and increments a counter.